Portsmouth: Geography

 Portsmouth is 73.5 mi by road from central London, 49.5 mi west of Brighton, and 22.3 mi east of Southampton.
 It is located primarily on Portsea Island and is the United Kingdom's only island city, although the city has expanded to the mainland.
-Gosport is a borough to the west.
+Gosport is a town and borough to the west.
 Portsea Island is separated from the mainland by Portsbridge Creek, which is crossed by three road bridges (the M275 motorway, the A3 road, and the A2030 road), a railway bridge, and two footbridges.
 Portsea Island, part of the Hampshire Basin, is low-lying; most of the island is less than 3 metres above sea level.
 The island's highest natural elevation is the Kingston Cross road junction, at 21 ft above ordinary spring tide.

 Old Portsmouth, the original town, is in the south-west part of the island and includes Portsmouth Point (nicknamed Spice Island).
 The main channel entering Portsmouth Harbour, west of the island, passes between Old Portsmouth and Gosport.
 Portsmouth Harbour has a series of lakes, including Fountain Lake (near the commercial port), Portchester Lake (south central), Paulsgrove Lake (north), Brick Kiln Lake and Tipner (east), and Bombketch and Spider Lakes (west).
 Further northwest, around Portchester, are Wicor, Cams, and Great Cams Lakes.
 The large tidal inlet of Langstone Harbour is east of the island.
 The Farlington Marshes, in the north off the coast of Farlington, is a 125 ha grazing marsh and saline lagoon.
 One of the oldest local reserves in the county, built from reclaimed land in 1771, it provides a habitat for migratory wildfowl and waders.

 South of Portsmouth are Spithead, the Solent, and the Isle of Wight.
 Its southern coast was fortified by the Round Tower, the Square Tower, Southsea Castle, Lumps Fort and Fort Cumberland.
 Four sea forts were built in the Solent by Lord Palmerston: Spitbank Fort, St Helens Fort, Horse Sand Fort and No Man's Land Fort.